mzy2240/ESA/docs/joss/paper.md

 hosted by the U.S. Department of Energy (DOE).
-- ESA is used by an ongoing research project entitled "Real Time Monitoring Applications for the Power Grid under Geomagnetic Disturbances": Recently, a real-world GMD monitoring system consisting of six magnetometers was deployed in Texas.
+- ESA is used by an ongoing research project entitled "Real Time Monitoring Applications for the Power Grid under Geomagnetic Disturbances (GMD)": Recently, a real-world GMD monitoring system consisting of six magnetometers was deployed in Texas.
 The resulting magnetic field measurements are coupled with ground conductivity models to calculate real-time electric fields.
-These can then be fed to a grid model of Texas using ESA to enable calculation of real-time GICs for monitoring and visualization.
+These can then be fed to a grid model of Texas using ESA to enable calculation of real-time geomagnetically induced currents (GICs) for monitoring and visualization.
 - TODO: Add more

 # Acknowledgements